bcss/RentACar-Contract/compelling-features.md

 ---

-## Summary: Four Features That Transform Your Business
+## Summary: Five Features That Transform Your Business

 These aren't just features - they're solutions to real business problems that cost you money every day:

 1. **Complete audit trails** protect you from disputes and ensure compliance
 2. **Automatic financial calculations** recover lost revenue and save hours of staff time
 3. **Professional bilingual support** positions you as the premium choice in the UAE market
+4. **Legal compliance & data protection** with built-in Privacy Policy and Terms of Service pages - GDPR/CCPA ready
-4. **Two-stage vehicle inspection** eliminates damage disputes with mandatory photo documentation
+5. **Two-stage vehicle inspection** eliminates damage disputes with mandatory photo documentation

 Together, these features deliver ROI that pays for the system within the first month.